Corporate social responsibility

 We achieve this on our Free Thinking Programme through our outstanding teaching and the philanthropy of people like you.

-As one of the country’s leading adult colleges, we have gained the expertise and the experience to make real, lasting change to survivors of human trafficking lives and your donation will help us to do this.
+As one of the country’s leading adult colleges, we have gained the expertise and the experience to make real, lasting change to survivors of modern slavery and human trafficking lives and your donation will help us to do this.

-The programme is the first of its kind in Britain and is responding to an educational need for survivors, its aim is to rebuild self confidence and trust and encourage independence in people who have often been subject to appalling treatment at the hands of traffickers.
+The programme is responding to an educational need for survivors, its aim is to rebuild self-confidence and trust and encourage independence in people who have often been subject to appalling treatment at the hands of traffickers.

 As well as aiming to rebuild self-confidence and trust and encourage independence, the Free Thinking Programme will provide survivors with opportunities to develop their English Language and ICT Skills, Applying for Work, Interview Techniques, Rights and Responsibilities in the Workplace, Team Skills, Dealing with Conflict and Living in the UK.